tyl/documentation/field-binder/user/tutorials/zoom-fields.md

 ```

 The auto-generated ZoomField is already pre-configured with a default `ZoomDialog` implementation.
-The default is to use a Vaadin table, but Grid support is already baked in.
+A `ZoomDialog` is an interface that implements the content of the dialog that is displayed at the click of the Zoom button.
+The default implementation uses a Vaadin table, but Grid support is already baked in (for more details see [the developer documentation](../../../dev/zoomfields/custom-zoom.md)).

 ZoomFields can be instanced manually with: